 Milwaukee Criminal Defense Lawyers with a Reputation for Winning

-When your reputation, life and freedom are on the line, depend on Grieve Law LLC.
-We are the homicide defense attorneys Milwaukee and Southeast Wisconsin trusts for the most aggressive and tenacious criminal defense strategies.
+When your reputation, life, and freedom are on the line, depend on Grieve Law LLC.
+We are the homicide defense attorneys in Milwaukee and Southeast Wisconsin trusts for the most aggressive and tenacious criminal defense strategies.

 What Kind of Penalties Could I be Facing?

 - 1st-degree murder - You'll be charged with a class A felony for 1st-degree murder.
 This comes with a minimum punishment of life imprisonment.

 - 2nd-degree intentional homicide - You could be facing up to 60 years in prison for 2nd-degree intentional homicide.
 Hiring an experienced lawyer at Grieve Law would greatly increase your chances of lessening your penalty in some way.

 - 1st-degree reckless homicide - The penalty associated with a 1st-degree reckless homicide charge that gets recorded as a Class B Felony is 60 years in state prison.